naiyerasif/site/src/content/post/2023/2023-11-25-20-42-07-customizing-default-screenshot-location-on-macos.md

 type: "ping"
 ---

 If you don't want macOS cluttering the Desktop with screenshots (and screen recordings), you can change the default location where macOS saves them.
-Press <kbd>Shift + Command + 5</kbd>, hit __Options__, and select __Other Location&hellip;__.
+Press <kbd>Shift</kbd> <kbd>Command</kbd> <kbd>5</kbd>, hit __Options__, and select __Other Location&hellip;__.
 Pick a preferred directory in Finder. macOS will save the screenshots at the selected location from now.

-:::figure
+:::figure{.popout.popout-image}
 ![A screenshot of context menu to select a custom location for screenshots on macOS](./images/2023-11-25-20-42-07-customizing-default-screenshot-location-on-macos-01.png)

-Selecting a custom location for screenshots and screen recordings on macOS
+::caption[Selecting a custom location for screenshots and screen recordings on macOS]
 :::

 This setting may not be present in macOS versions preceding Mojave.
 You may have to resort to configuring defaults with Terminal on them.